ubihazard/probook-4x30s/README.md

 **Do not use these EFI modules with any other laptop other than ProBook 4330s, 4530s, and 4730s.
 Doing so can brick your device!**

-`ProBookFanReset.efi` resets fan control from macOS back to automatic BIOS control.
-And `ProBookWifiWhlistOff.efi` is necessary if you plan to install a non-whitelisted (i.e. not approved by HP) Wi-Fi card in your laptop.
+`ProBookFanReset.efi` resets fan control from macOS back to automatic BIOS control. `ProBookWifiWhlistOff.efi` is necessary if you plan to install a non-whitelisted (i.e. not approved by HP) Wi-Fi card in your laptop.

 ACPI (aka DSDT patching)
 ------------------------